MarieComet/mc-acf-flexible-template/readme.md

 * Download the zip archive and upload it to your WordPress site.
 * Install and activate Advanced Custom Fields Pro 5.6 or greater.
 * Activate the plugin.
-* Export and import will be turned on by default, if you want disable them, go in your flexible field settings.
+* Export and import will be turned on by default for new flexible fields, if you want disable them, go in your flexible field settings.
+* If your flexible field is registered via PHP, you must add `'mc_acf_ft_true_false '=> 1` in the options of this last one (after min, max and button_label options)
 * Export and Import will show on your flexible fields.
 * You can rename / delete your templates in admin > ACF Templates (edit templates on the road...).
 * See screenshots.